Cash Back vs. Flexible Points Credit Cards

 The Balanced Approach

-With cash back vs. flexible points credit cards, you don’t have to choose one or the other!
+You don’t have to choose cash back OR flexible points credit cards!
 Many families use both: a cash-back card for daily essentials, and a flexible points card for vacations.

 Whichever card you choose, make sure you are working toward a minimum spend as often as possible.
-Minimum spends are where you hit your welcome bonus, which turn into even more cash back to help you budget or earn points faster you can turn into family trips or luxury splurges.
+Meet your minimum spend, hit your welcome bonus, and earn points even faster to turn into cash back or points for family vacations.

 Final Takeaway

 Cash back vs.flexible points?
-In the end, the “winner” is whichever strategy helps you reach your family’s goals, whether that’s keeping groceries affordable this month or waking up in Rome next summer.
+The “winner” is whichever strategy helps you reach your family’s goals, whether that’s keeping groceries affordable this month or waking up in Rome next summer.

 Want to start earning free family travel?
 Grab my free Beginner’s Guide to Points.